 Research, Published Work, and Scholarly Activities

 Hess, E. & Takebe, A. (2019).
-Politeness in Korean and Japanese Disasters Warnings.
-To be paper presented at the 27th Japanese and Korean Linguistics Conference, Seoul, Sogang University.
+Politeness in Korean and Japanese Disaster Warnings.
+Paper presented at the 27th Japanese and Korean Linguistics Conference, Seoul, Sogang University.
 October 2019.

 Hess, E. (2019).
 Semantic Change of a Word and its Pedagogical Implications for Korean Learners: The Case of “Myenulaki".
 Paper presented at the 24th American Association of Teachers of Korean annual conference and workshop, Twin Cities, University of Minnesota.
 June 2019.